-PY 131.
+PHYS 113.
 Physical Science.
 (CIP: 40.01)

-An introductory course that explores the fundamental principles of physics, chemistry, and astronomy.
-Prerequisite: MA 012 or competence.
+Class Hours: 3 Lab Hours: 2 Total Credit Hours: 4 An introductory course that explores the fundamental principles of physics, chemistry, and astronomy.
+Prerequisite: MATH 010 or competence.

-PY 151.
-Physics I.
+PHYS 151.
+General Physics I. (CIP: 40.0801)

-The introduction of a two-semester survey of classical physics, focusing upon the motion of solids and fluids as governed by Newton's Laws, the conservation laws of energy, momentum, and angular motion.
+Class Hours: 3 Lab Hours: 2 Total Credit Hours: 4 The introduction of a two-semester survey of classical physics based on elementary algebra and trigonometry, focusing upon the motion of solids and fluids as governed by Newton's Laws, the conservation laws of energy, momentum, and angular motion.

-Prerequisite: MA 161 or equivalent.
+Prerequisite: MATH 171 or equivalent.